-The first thing anyone will know about your website is its domain name.
+The first thing people will notice about your website is not the design or the content but the domain name.
 We’re not trying to intimidate you, but it’s a big deal!
-There are almost infinite possibilities

-Occasionally, brands put words such as “get” or “download” in front of their company name to imply what you are going to the website to do.
+Occasionally, brands use CTA words such as “get” or “download” in front of their company name to imply the action you should take once on the website.
 Doing something unique like this can help draw attention to your website.
 You can always purchase both URLs and eventually direct one to the other.

 Pick Something Simple

 To avoid confusion, choose a domain name that is easy to spell.
 If it’s a made-up word, then use conventional spelling.
 Don’t try to be too clever or creative because it can backfire.
 If your domain name is hard to pronounce and difficult to type, people will lose patience and just forget about your website altogether, especially when hearing about it through word of mouth.

 Moreover, you should avoid hyphens and numbers.
 While this may make your name unique, it also makes it harder to remember.
 Confusing or hard-to-spell domains will cause you to lose customers.
 Striking a balance between memorable/unique and accessible will help you land on the perfect domain name.
 However, it’s easier said than done, so make sure to brainstorm, research, ask friends and follow our guidelines.

 Avoid Domain Name Keyword-Stuffing

 Once upon a time, having a relevant keyword(s) in your domain name meant that you would rank better in search results.
 It was essentially a great SEO hack that could get you ahead of the competition, causing many people to use and abuse this trick.
 Consequently, the importance of having a keyword-rich domain is declining, and according to every reputable SEO expert, this trend will continue on a downward spiral.